AliakseiSavelyey/react-hw-03-phonebook/README.md

-phone book for recording and editing contacts
+React phone book for recording and editing contacts